-PREREQUISITE-SPANISH I, II, III, TEACHER'S SIGNATURE REQUIREDGRADE 12
+PREREQUISITE-SPANISH I, II, III, TEACHER'S SIGNATURE REQUIRED GRADE 12 CREDIT 1.0 #424 Spanish IV is an honors course that stresses vocabulary acquisition; gran nmar study: developmen

 Spanish IV is an honors course that stresses vocabulary acquisition; grammar study; development of more advanced reading skills and gives the student an introduction to Spanish and Latin American art and literature.
 Conversation in Spanish is expected for the majority of the course.